Onions lysine-arginine content for herpes management

 What is the lysine-arginine ratio of Onions?

-The lysine-arginine ratio of Onions is 0.34.
-A ratio below 1 means arginine is more abundant.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Onions is 0.34, calculated from 56.30mg lysine and 163.80mg arginine per 100g serving.
+A ratio below 1 means arginine is more abundant, which requires more careful intake management.

 Top Pick